Tirukkural translations into Malay

-As of 2015, Malay has at least four translations available of the Tirukkural.
+As of 2024, Malay has at least seven translations available of the Tirukkural.

 History of translations

 In 1964, Ramily Bin Thakir translated the Kural text in verse.
 In 1967, Hussein Ismail translated the work under the title Thirukural Sastera Kalasik Tamil Yang.
 In 1978, G. Soosai's translation appeared under the title Thirukkural dalam bahasa Melayu.
 The fourth translation appeared in 2013 by Singaravelu Sacchidhanandham.

+In 2023, as part of its Ancient Tamil Classics in Translations series, the Central Institute of Classical Tamil (CICT) in Chennai released its Malay translation of the Kural by Arulselvan Raju.